 Rather than go with the more obvious work that ranks at the top of a Google search, Magnum Streetwise does a fine job of introducing the lesser-known corners of the photographers’ portfolios, making for a revelatory read.
 Informative, visually compelling and genuinely exciting to thumb through, it’s a substantial tome that illuminates the work of some of street photography’s masters.

-Magnum Streetwise, edited by Stephen McLaren and published by Thames & Hudson, is available from October 10 for £28; thamesandhudson.com
+Magnum Streetwise, edited by Stephen McLaren and designed by Sarah Boris, is published by Thames & Hudson.
+The book is available from October 10 for £28; thamesandhudson.com